-In one survey, a full third of pet owners said they have either bought or received pet-related items as gifts.
+In one survey, a third of pet owners said they bought or received pet-related items as gifts.
 “If you’re a pet person who’s really into your pet, you wear your heart on your sleeve, letting people know what you love,” says Danzinger.
 “It’s the expression of your passion.”

 “There’s definitely a surge in pet-themed merchandise today,” says Jerry Oppenheim, VP of sales and marketing at Sandicast, and people often look for breed-specific products.
-Sandicast (San Diego, CA) specializes in genuine-looking animal sculptures, and offers figurines in various sizes and price points from $7.99 to $1,000.
+Sandicast (San Diego, CA) specializes in genuine-looking animal sculptures and offers figurines in various sizes and price points from $7.99 to $1,000.

 Sandra Brue, the artist who sculpts Sandicast’s remarkably realistic animal figures, captures not only the breed’s specific features but also different poses, including playful puppy and kitty attitudes: an Australian Shepherd that just caught a Frisbee on his back, one eye closed; a calico cat with a red collar, carefully licking his paw.

 From hand-painted plates and mugs to note cards and stationery to frames and throws and pillows, it’s hard to find an item that isn’t or can’t be adorned with a cute kitty or puppy.
-Jewelry, too, is available in dog- and cat-shapes, such as the dozens of breed-specific sterling silver charms in the Fine Arf collection.
+Jewelry, too, is available in dog- and cat shapes, such as the dozens of breed-specific sterling silver charms in the Fine Art collection.

 “It’s important to build a personal relationship, to connect directly with the consumer,” says Danzinger.
-A successful pet-store or cart owner not only knows the pet business but also shares the customer’s passion for pets, or at least understands it, and relates.
+A successful pet store or cart owner knows the pet business and shares the customer’s passion for pets, or at least understands it and relates.
 And “if your pet is in the store with you,” she says, “it makes you more credible.“

 “These people care deeply about the animals, about their health and well-being,” says Danzinger.
 “The parents can be the most loyal customers, enthusiastic about what the company has to offer.”
 In her report, Danzinger includes these tips for pet-related businesses: